-- Any dwelling, building or portion thereof which child day care services are provided, including any on-site outdoor play area.
-Child day care facilities shall be further differentiated by the following three classifications:
+- Any dwelling, building or portion thereof in which child day-care services are provided, including any on-site outdoor play area.
+Child day-care facilities shall be further differentiated by the following three classifications:

 - A building wherein persons assemble regularly for religious worship and that is used only for such purposes and for those accessory activities as are customarily associated therewith.